 Anthony Gismondi is a Canadian wine journalist and one of North America's most influential wine voices.
 His twice-weekly column in The Vancouver Sun, which he has written since 1989, is read across Canada through Postmedia Network, reaching close to 10 million readers.

-His comprehensive wine review website www.gismondionwine.com, one of the first such sites on the internet, and features over 30,000 tasting notes, with new ones added daily.
-It is an important resource for trade and consumers in Canada and 114 other countries.
+His comprehensive wine review website, www.gismondionwine.com, is one of the first such sites on the internet and features over 30,000 tasting notes, with new ones added daily.
+It is an essential resource for trade and consumers in Canada and 114 other countries.

-Anthony hosts BC Food & Wine Radio Show the longest-running, weekly wine and food show in Canadian radio at 26 years.
-The one-hour show is broadcast on 20 radio stations across British Columbia and is available on all major podcast platforms.
+Anthony hosts the BC Food & Wine Radio Show, the longest-running weekly wine and food show on Canadian radio for 26 years.
+The one-hour show is broadcast on 25 radio stations across British Columbia and is available on all major podcast platforms.

-Gismondi is the co-founder of the annual National Wine Awards of Canada, the largest and broadest competition for Canadian Wine since its inception in 2001.
+Gismondi co-founded the annual National Wine Awards of Canada, the largest and broadest competition for Canadian Wine since its inception in 2001.
 Anthony continues to run the annual event as its co-chair.
-He is also the editor of the Canada wine section in the world’s best-selling wine book Hugh Johnson's Pocket Wine Book.
+He is also the editor of the Canada wine section in the world's best-selling wine book, Hugh Johnson's Pocket Wine Book.
 In addition, Anthony is a much sought-after moderator and consultant.
 Contact him here to inquire.
 To have your wines reviewed, send your samples here.

 Cheri heads up sales, marketing and business development for Gismondi on Wine.
 Before her arrival at GOW, she spent 22 years in brand and sponsorship marketing at The Vancouver Sun and The Province, working closely with all departments there.